18F/forest-service-prototype/README.md

 The app should now be running at http://localhost:8000.

-To generate some data for development:
+To generate some data from for development:

 ```
 ./manage.py create_permits